genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ## Disaster recovery: example

 In a clustered Genesis setup, all session data is shared amongst all nodes.
-Following the example setup in the Pre-requisites section, if the Primary Node fails and goes offline, The Load Balancer should divert traffic to the Secondary node, which contains all the session data for the end users.
+Following the example setup in the Pre-requisites section, if the Primary node fails and goes offline, The Load Balancer should divert traffic to the Secondary node, which contains all the session data for the end users.
 Their work will continue without disruption.
 Below you can see the switch to the secondary node using **MonCluster**.

 ![](/img/cluster-4-disaster-a.png)